News

-IMI renames ATA and AMA as IMI Accreditation19 January 2015
+IMI renames ATA and AMA as IMI Accreditation

 IMI (Institute of the Motor Industry) has confirmed that it will be changing the title of Automotive Technician Accreditation (ATA), along with Automotive Management Accreditation (AMA), to IMI Accreditation as part of its overall brand overhaul.